yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 ## How to scale

-Depending on your specific requirements, you scale your database to achieve one or more of the following:
+Depending on your specific requirements, you scale your database to support one or more of the following:

 - More transactions per second
-- Support for more concurrent client connections
+- More concurrent client connections
 - Larger datasets
-- Add more regions to expand global presence
+- Additional regions for an expanding global presence

-You can scale in two ways:
+You can achieve this in two ways:

 - Vertical scaling (scale up)

-  Vertical scaling is the traditional way to scale monolithic databases, and involves upgrading the existing hardware or resources of each of the nodes in your cluster.
+  Vertical scaling is the standard way to scale traditional databases, and involves upgrading the existing hardware or resources of each of the nodes in your cluster.
 Instead of adding more machines, you enhance the capabilities of a single machine by increasing its CPU, memory, storage, and so on.

   Vertical scaling is often limited by the capacity of a single server and can get expensive as you move to more powerful hardware.
 Although you retain the same number of nodes, which could simplify your operations, eventually hardware resources reach their limits, and further scaling up might not be feasible.